stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

   - Types help encode contracts between parts of code, and they help us work productively in unfamiliar code
 - Traditionally, individual developers and small teams didn't need this as much
   - Often the codebases were small enough to hold in our heads
-  - The benefits of dynamic typing (which is powerful!) often outweighted the benefits of static typing
+  - The benefits of dynamic typing (which is powerful!) often outweighed the benefits of static typing
 - But with the advent of widespread vibe coding, this may change
   - Even individual developers may now be facing codebases they didn't write by hand and don't understand as fully